fabianp/mord/README.rst

 References
 ----------

 Pedregosa, Fabian, Francis Bach, and Alexandre Gramfort.
 "On the consistency of ordinal regression methods."
-The Journal of Machine Learning Research 18.1 (2017) [JMLR](http://jmlr.csail.mit.edu/papers/v18/15-495.html).
+The Journal of Machine Learning Research 18.1 (2017) `JMLR <http://jmlr.csail.mit.edu/papers/v18/15-495.html>`_.